JordyvdNeut-Jool/CypressTestRunner/README.md

 npm install
 ```

 We are going to install the manifest.json and images.
+You have to do this in a bash terminal.

 ```
 npm run clean